DexterLagan/quantum-psionic-meter/README.md

-# Quantum Psionic Meter v1.0 🌟
+# Psionic Meter v1.0 🌟

 The Psionic Meter is a web-based application designed to explore potential consciousness-mediated influences on random number generation.
 This project provides a real-time visualization system for investigating and quantifying possible psychokinetic effects through a precise, high-frequency sampling approach.

-## Try the Demo
+## Download

-You can try an experimental version of the Psionic Meter [here](https://github.com/DexterLagan/quantum-psionic-meter/blob/main/psionic-meter.html?raw=true).
+You can download the latest version of the Psionic Meter [here](https://github.com/DexterLagan/quantum-psionic-meter/blob/main/psionic-meter.html?raw=true).

 ## 🎯 Project Overview